brain2cpu/BFU/README.md

  - `dotnet BFU/bin/Release/netcoreapp2.1/BFU.dll`

 Now you have the binary version of the application, you can move it or create some symbolic links for easier use.
-Executing BFU without arguments will generate an example configuration file in the current directory (as stated in the output too) an exit the program.
+Executing BFU without arguments will generate an example configuration file in the current directory (as stated in the output too) and exit the program.
 This json file will be explained below.

 ## The configuration file